quasarbright/racket-optics/README.md

 The second primitive operation of a traversal is a tranformation, not a setter.
 With a lens, you can implement a `lens-transform` operation using `lens-view` and `lens-set`.
 However, since there is no `traversal-get`, you cannot use the same trick.
 When there are multiple targets, an updater is strictly more general than a setter.
 An updater can be applied to each target and do different things depending on each target's value.
 In contrast, a would have to do the same thing to each target.
 Also, if there are no targets, trying to get and set makes even less sense.

+It might make sense to provide a setter which expects a sequence of the same length as the result of viewing, but I don't like the idea of that.
+It seems flimsy

 # Prisms

 A [Prism S T] is similar to a lens, but has exactly 0 or 1 target.
 For example, if I have a little arithmetic expression language with addition, multiplication, numbers, and variables, I might make a prism for the left sub-expression of an arithmetic expression.
 In the number and variable cases, there'd be zero targets.
 In the addition and multiplication cases, there'd be one target.